bobekryant/bobekryant.github.io/content/Crypto/nexus_mutual.md

 <h3>Introduction</h3>
 <p>
-Decentralized finance, DeFi, is the hottest subsection in crypto right now and is one of the main driving forces behind this current the bull market.
+Decentralized finance, also known as DeFi, is the hottest subsection of crypto right now and is one of the main driving forces behind this current the bull market.
-In this space I have two tokens with high conviction, Nexus Mutual, \$NXM, and Yearn Finance, \$YFI and I will be sharing my thesis for Nexus Mutual below.
+In this space I have two tokens with high conviction, Nexus Mutual, \$NXM, and Yearn Finance, \$YFI and I my thesis for Nexus Mutual is below.
 Here is an outline of the article:
 <ul>
   <li>The use case for \$NXM.</li>